tiffanyadu/100-days-of-code-2/log.md

 * Learned how to create, export, and import reusable components

 **Thoughts:** Feeling pretty good so far - everything is making more sense than when I was learning via freeCodeCamp.
 I'm also quite excited about learning how to make reusable, configurable components, so I can't wait to continue this tomorrow and learn about props!

+### Day 62: February 11, 2019

+**Today's Progress:** Completed section 3 of the Modern React with Redux course by Stephen Grider on Udemy.
+My progress:
+* Passing & receiving props from parent to child components
+* Passing children element props
+* Reusing components

+**Thoughts:** Still going strong!
+I was able to figure out how to complete parts of the project without needing to copy the instructor's code.
+Quite fun so far, but I wonder whether class components will be significantly more complex than functional ones.